Broadcom/AFBR-S50-API/README.md

 The repository consists of the *AFBR-S50 Core Library*, a static ANSI-C library, and its accompanied header files and documentation.
 Additionally, example and demo projects are provided for certain processors and evaluation boards.

+## Documentation

+The API Reference Manual can be viewed [here](https://broadcom.github.io/AFBR-S50-API/).

 ## Overview

 ### File Structure